archesproject/arches/README.md

 - Image configuration of file-list datatype
 - Perfomance Improvements
 - Support for compiling Vue components
+- Display of file thumbnails for formats other than images

 ## 7.6 LTS - Release date: June 15, 2024
 - Activity stream edit logs